earth1987/Generating-Data-Visualisations-from-Natural-Language-Statements/README.md

 This workbook enables validation of specifications generated for training data.
 Furthermore it provides a comparison of performance for different hyperparameter configurations.

-Two evaluation metrics are utilised: valid@k and pass@k.
-Valid@k represents the validation rate with k samples.
-For example, valid@1 would represent the fraction of problems of which the model generated a valid Vega-Lite specification in 1 sample.
-Similarly, pass@k represents the pass rate with k samples.
-Where pass@1 would represent the fraction of problems of which the model generated a Vega-Lite specification that passed all logical tests.
-Similar to recent studies, model performance was also assessed when k was greater than one.
-Specifically, with 10 independent samples per problem.
+The key evaluation metric is valid@k.
+This indicates the validation rate with k independent samples per problem.
+For example, valid@1 represents the fraction of problems for which the model generated a valid Vega-Lite specification in 1 sample.

 **4_test_inference.ipynb**

 This workbook enables application of pre-trained autoregressive models, implemented in the Hugging Face library, to test data.

+Note: When testing problems in the training set, in-context examples are drawn from the training data.

 **5_validate_outputs.ipynb**

 This workbook enables validation of specifications generated for test data.

-Two evaluation metrics are utilised: valid@k and pass@k.
+The key evaluation metric is calid@k.
+This indicates the validation rate with k independent samples per problem.
+For example, valid@1 represents the fraction of problems for which the model generated a valid Vega-Lite specification with just 1 sample.

 **6_logic_tests.ipynb**

 This workbook enables application of logical unit tests to specifications generated for test data.

+The key evaluation metric is pass@k.
+This indicates the the pass rate with k independent samples per problem.
+For example, pass@1 gives the fraction of problems for which the model generated a Vega-Lite specification that passed all logical tests with just 1 sample.